Gynaecology: A Complete Guide to Women’s Reproductive Health

 1. Menstrual Disorders

-Irregular cycles, heavy bleeding, or severe pain need medical attention.
-These issues may signal underlying hormonal imbalances.
+Irregular cycles, heavy bleeding, or severe pain shouldn’t be ignored.

 2. Polycystic Ovary Syndrome (PCOS)